AmadeusITGroup/HttpSessionReplacer/docs/Usage.md

 Tomcat 6.x supports Servlet 2.5 specification.
 This environment has few limitations and prerequisites:

 * your web application must have at least one `Filter`, otherwise there will be no session replacement.
-* if you can modify your web application, add com.amadeus.session.servlet.SessionFilter as first filter of your web application.
+* if you can modify your web application, add `com.amadeus.session.servlet.SessionFilter` as first filter of your web application.
 * to support sending events to `HttpSessionListener` and `HttpSessionAttributeListener`, start the agent with `session=2.x` argument or set system property `com.amadeus.session.servlet.api=2.x`
+* URL session propagation is _not_ supported in Tomcat 6.x.

 ### Usage with Spring library